-It was real easy for a lot of people to hate Rick Fox.
-He dated and married and cheated on beautiful women; he was on the Lakers’ dynasty team with Shaq and Kobe; he was real(y, really) good looking; he was doing movies and TV shows; he was doing models and did I mention he was really good looking and played on a Lakers team that sour Queen fans still believe were assisted by the refs in the playoffs?
+It was really easy for a lot of people to hate Rick Fox: He dated and married and cheated on beautiful women; he was on the Lakers’ dynasty team with Shaq and Kobe; he was real(y, really) good looking; he was doing movies and TV shows; he was doing models and did I mention he was really good looking and played on a Lakers team that sour Queen fans still believe were assisted by the refs in the playoffs?

 During an exhibition game on October 28th of 2002, the Kings’ Doug Christie did what so many non-Laker fans and women who were wronged by Rick Fox wanted to do: uppercut him right in the jaw!

 It all started with an elbow and face push from Fox.
 Then that’s when Doug hit him with a Mike Tyson’s Punch-Out style uppercut.
 Things got really ugly (yes even though Fox was involved) after that, as both teams got into a tunnel scuffle, which also involved an injured Shaq and his favorite flopper, Vlade Divac.